 - GIFs explain your products well; true!
 But when you have many products to talk about, a rapid animation is not a great way to do so.
 Your campaign might backfire in this case.

 - Call-to-Action may be hampered.
-While success stories are ablaze of using Call-to-action GIFs, but that is a huge risk.
+While success stories are ablaze of using Call-to-action GIFs, it is still a huge risk.
 If the clickable button that will make sales or subscription happen is not static, your recipients might lose focus and leave!

 Future of GIFs in Email Marketing